9ae/ace/world/README.md

 Fictional Japan : Tsuon

-Fictional Iran : Hastuit
+Fictional Iran : Nuna
+  people : Hastuit
+  language : Astlor
+The major ethnicity in Thoth is Hastuit, and their language Astlor.
+Astlor is the national language of many of the countries in that area. surround countries: Thoth (Zaki's homeland), Skehmel.

 Fictional China : Hanon
-  Shanghai : Xiazhou
+  Shanghai : Xiazo
-  HK : Spring Island
+  HK : Chundu

 Fictional UK : Cheryland
   Bristol : Wickshire